SunWise Family Dermatology & Surgery

 Dermatology Practice & Surgeons located in Middletown, DE & Dover, DE

 If the red, scaly rash of psoriasis keeps you in long sleeves and pants regardless of the weather, it’s time to find a solution.
-At SunWise Family Dermatology & Surgery, Jennifer LaRusso, DO, Gerard W. Stroup, PA-C, and Gina Caputo, DO, offer a variety of treatments to heal your skin and reduce your psoriasis flare-ups.
+At SunWise Family Dermatology & Surgery, Jennifer LaRusso, DO, and Gerard W. Stroup, PA-C offer a variety of treatments to heal your skin and reduce your psoriasis flare-ups.
 Located in Middletown, Delaware, the office is a proud member of the National Psoriasis Foundation and remains up-to-date on the newest, most innovative treatments available.
 To see what they can do for you, call the office to schedule your initial consultation or book online today.

 What are the symptoms of psoriasis?